Brillmedal/DGCalc2-GIT/README.md

 everything I've come into contact with yet, though i'm sure things have slipped through the net.

--If in doubt, delete all the text files in Users/%USERNAME%/appdata/local/DSGalc2 and they will be recreated fresh on startup, but you will lose your list file so if there's anything you want to keep, save a backup.
+-If in doubt, delete all the text files in Users/%USERNAME%/appdata/local/DSGalc2 or Users/%USERNAME%/Library/Application Support/%APP ID% and they will be recreated fresh on startup, but you will lose your list file so if there's anything you want to keep, save a backup.